malvikasharan/2017-07-25-denbi_python_beginners/README.md

 # Course Material for the Software Carpentry workshop Würzburg 2016-10-26/2016-10-27

-by Malvika Sharan, Markus Ankenbrand, Konrad Förstner

-## About
+## 1 About

 This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg at October 26th and 27th, 2016.
 The course is an introduction for novices to the Unix Shell, Python and git.

-## Program
+## 2 Schedule

-### Introduction / Motivation
+### 2.1 Welcome and introduction

-- Welcome and introduction of the the instructor and helpers
+- Introduction of the instructors and helpers
-- Who are you?
+- Introduction of the participants
-- Ice breaker - Sort people by
+- Ice breaker - Sort people by the following values:
-    - In which year of you PhD are you?
+    - In which year of your PhD are you?
     - How strong are the computational requirement in your PhD
     - Considerung the course topic - how strong do you feel about knowing this already?
-    - Organize by research field
+    - Group by research field
+- Name tags
+- Breaks
+- Material of the course
+- The etherpad
+- Photos
+- HackyHour and WUBSyB

-### Unix Shell (Konrad)
+### 2.2 Unix Shell (Konrad)

-### Python
+### 2.3 Python

-#### Session 1 - Malvika:
+#### 2.3.1 Session 1 (Malvika):

 - Print, literal constants
 - Variables